ket0825/gdg-batch-gpu-sample/README.md

 *Read this in other languages: [한국어](docs/README_ko.md)*

 ### Prerequisites
-1. Create a default VPC network
+1. Create a default VPC network (IF YOU WANT TO USE WITH YOUR OWN VPC, USE VPC PEERING WITH DEFAULT VPC or USE NAT GATEWAY)

+    **TIP**
+    > Use the default VPC network for simplicity

 2. Set up service account and permissions (API activation required in console)

     **TIP**